DavideDeLeonardis/Json-Visualizer/README.md

 # JSON Visualizer

-## Json file visualizer for better understanding.
+## Json file visualizer for better understanding and readability.

 ### Insert a file or write your own Json